nick-kanakis/effective-java-in-a-nutshell/README.md

 possible.

 **For classes**:
+You have 2+1 options: public, default, or private for inner classes only.

 If you declare a top-level class or interface with the public modifier, it will be public;
 otherwise, it will be package-private.